hms-dbmi/4DN_dcic-website/data standards.md

 - Extant suite of analysis tools
 - Extant visualization tool.

-### Files
+## Files

-.hic files for a number of papers can be downloaded from [this link](http://aidenlab.org/data.html).
+**.hic files for a number of papers can be downloaded from [this link](http://aidenlab.org/data.html)**.
 The reviewers can use any sample of their choice, from this set or elsewhere.
 From this set, we can recommend that reviewers use one, two, or three of the following samples to test out different sequencing depths.

 - [GM12878 sample from Rao and Huntley et al. Cell 2014](https://hicfiles.s3.amazonaws.com/hiseq/gm12878/in-situ/combined.hic) with 4.9B contacts.
 - [K562 sample from Rao and Huntley et al. Cell 2014](https://hicfiles.s3.amazonaws.com/hiseq/k562/in-situ/combined.hic) with 930M contacts.